fayfaywcl/CART315/Process/Journal.md

 Overall, I hope this pitch helps showcase the game, as I believe our game presents a unique gameplay flow with meaningful depth. 😉

 ## Week11 (3.4.2026 to 9.4.2026) – Final Iterative Prototype

+For this week, as following from the previous progress, we already built a clear schedule and most of the core systems are completed.
+So the main focus of this week is no longer creating new systems, but instead **refining, integrating, and solving conflicts**, especially during the merging process.

+From our previous experience, we realized that working in the same scene at the same time can very easily cause merging conflicts.
+Based on what I experienced before, solving one conflict can take around one to two hours, especially when dealing with GameObjects, triggers, and Inspector references.
+As our project scope becomes larger and we also started integrating AI this week, this issue becomes even more critical.

+So for this week, Sean and Bianca first focused on completing their AI implementation.
+During that time, me and Alex paused working on major features and waited until their system reached a more stable stage.
+Then during their break, we separated our tasks into polishing different parts of the gameplay.

+Alex focused on improving the soldier health system, while I focused on refining the therapy room mechanics, especially how to guide the player through the gameplay.
+From both our internal testing and feedback from friends, we clearly noticed that players were confused during the journal section and did not know what they were supposed to do.
+So my main goal this week was to improve clarity and make the flow more understandable.

+#### Fixing Prompt Logic and UI Placement

+While working on the interaction system, I spent quite some time trying to figure out why the “Talk to User” prompt was not behaving correctly.
+After around half an hour of checking different parts, I realized that the issue was because the prompt text was attached to the NPC object instead of the player.

+This became a really important reminder that the placement of UI logic, whether it is attached to the player or the NPC, can directly affect how the interaction behaves in the game.

+#### Supporting Team Integration and Inspector Issues

+At the same time, Bianca implemented the soldier image system and a dashboard that allows captured images to be displayed in a gallery.
+However, she encountered an issue where the image could not be correctly assigned through the Inspector.

+I helped to solve this by identifying that the image should be assigned through the Photo Overlay Texture in the Project panel instead.
+This is a small fix, but it helped connect the system properly.

+#### Adding Journal Guide and Improving Player Understanding

+To address the confusion in the journal gameplay, I added a guide panel before the journal interaction begins.
+This panel explains how the system works and what the player needs to do.
+It appears before the first journal question, so the player can understand the mechanic before actually interacting with it.

+At the same time, I also implemented a movement lock system.
+During the dialogue and journal sections, the player is no longer able to move.
+The movement will only be unlocked after the journal gameplay is completed.
+This helps ensure that the player stays focused and does not accidentally move around and break the experience.

+#### Improving Movement Lock System

+Initially, I tried to manually disable movement-related scripts such as InputManager, PlayerMotor, PlayerLook, and PlayerInteract.
+However, Unity did not allow me to drag these scripts directly into the Inspector, which made this approach difficult to manage.

+So instead, I changed the system to assign a Player GameObject and let the script automatically detect and disable the related movement scripts.
+This makes the system much cleaner and easier to maintain, especially as the project grows.

+After implementing this, the movement lock now works correctly, and the player cannot move until the journal sequence fully finishes and the next button is pressed.

+#### UI Issues and Fixes

+After adding the guide system, I encountered several UI issues.
+The buttons and text were not aligned properly and appeared to be “flying” around, and the help and close buttons were not correctly linked to each other.

+At first, I thought the issue might come from incorrect assignment, but later I realized it was due to how the buttons were set up.
+I initially assigned separate functions to open and close the panel, which caused inconsistency.

+I then simplified the system by using a toggle method, allowing one button to handle both opening and closing.
+After that, I removed the extra close button and assigned the help button to control the panel.
+This made the interaction much cleaner and more intuitive.

+I also refined the size of the buttons and text, since they were too small during testing and affected readability.

+#### Environment Adjustments and Maze Fixes

+During testing, I noticed that some of the blocks in the therapy room maze did not have textures applied.
+Since the maze is made of hundreds of blocks, I needed to manually assign textures to ensure visual consistency and variation.

+Another issue was that the player could jump onto the top of the maze, which breaks the intended gameplay.
+After several tests, I adjusted the jump height to 1 and verified that the player can still complete the maze while preventing unintended movement.

+Previously, for testing purposes, I extended the left and right paths to avoid going through the maze every time.
+For the final implementation, I reduced the platform size to match the actual maze layout, making the experience more aligned with the intended design.

+#### Extending Movement Lock to Dialogue

+Originally, the movement lock only applied during the journal section.
+However, I realized that the player could still move during the initial dialogue, which could break immersion.

+So I extended the movement lock to start from the beginning of the therapy room dialogue and continue through the journal sequence.
+The player only regains control after pressing the final next button.
+This creates a more controlled and immersive narrative flow.

+#### Lighting Issue and Limitations

+I also attempted to improve the lighting by adding a spotlight to highlight the camera object and adjusting the environment lighting to create a darker mood.
+However, the spotlight did not appear to have any visible effect, even after changing the environment settings.

+This issue is still unresolved and may require further investigation into Unity’s lighting system or rendering setup.

+#### Adding Ambient Audio

+To improve the atmosphere, I added ambient sound to the main scene.
+This helps create a darker and more immersive environment, supporting the emotional tone of the game.
+Even though it is a small addition, it enhances the overall feeling of the experience.

+#### Floating Environment Effect

+To further enhance the therapy room environment, I implemented a floating effect for all the blocks.
+The blocks now move up and down in sync, creating a surreal and unstable feeling that matches the theme of entering a fragmented memory.

+I chose to keep all blocks moving in sync instead of random movement, because it is easier to implement and visually feels more controlled and intentional.

+### Reflection

+This week is mainly about refinement rather than creation.
+Instead of building new systems, I focused on improving player understanding, fixing interaction issues, and polishing the gameplay flow.

+One important realization is that even if a system works technically, it does not mean players will understand how to use it.
+Adding the journal guide and locking player movement significantly improved the clarity and overall experience.

+### Future Plan

+For the next step, I will continue fixing the lighting issue, further refine UI readability, and improve the onboarding experience at the beginning of the game.
+I will also continue testing the merged systems, especially with the AI integration, to ensure everything works smoothly together.🙂